 The book is a log of her life, her travels, and her experiences in the Romanian countryside.
 A wonderful and colourful portrait of a land untouched and undiscovered by those outside of Transylvania.

-On your hunt through a sea of Romania books, if you’ve been searching for a history book that examines the complex history of Romania from the ancient to the modern, while also laying out clearly the bleak Communist years of the late 20th century, as well as the events of World War II before it, and even more besides, In Europe’s Shadow is the book you’ve been looking for.
+On your hunt through a sea of Romania books, if you’ve been searching for a history book that examines the complex history of Romania from the ancient to the modern, In Europe’s Shadow is the book you’ve been looking for.

 There is so much covered here, and so many perspectives laid out and darted between.
 It’s a book of intense knowledge and fascinating exploration that you will absolutely devour.
 One of the best Romania books available.